aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_section_zoom_frame/_index.md

 ## add_section_zoom_frame {#float-float-float-float-isection-ippimage}
-Adds a new Section Zoom object to the end of a collection.
+Adds a new Section Zoom object to the end of a collection with a predefined image.

 ### Returns